Disjunctive Branch-and-Bound for Certifiably Optimal Low-Rank Matrix Completion

+\begin{remark} For tractability considerations, we work on a lifted version of the semidefinite relaxation \eqref{eq:mpco_matrix_completion_mprt_relaxed}, which involves additional variables $\bm{U} \in \reals{n \times k}$ such that $\bm{Y} = \bm{UU}^\top$.
+Instead, we could derive a set of disjunctions on $\bm{Y}$ alone by manipulating the constraint $\bm{Y}^2=\bm{Y}$.
+Unfortunately, while simpler to derive, this results in a set of $2^n$, rather than $2^k$, disjunctions, which is problematic as $k \ll n$ in practical low-rank matrix completion problems.
+That being said, working on a lifted formulation may create symmetry issues: if $(\bm{Y}, \bm{U}, \bm{X}, \bm{\Theta})$ is a solution to the relaxation, then so is $(\bm{Y}, \bm{U}\bm{\Pi}, \bm{X}, \bm{\Theta})$ for any $k$-by-$k$ permutation matrix $\bm{\Pi}$.
+Hence, Problem \eqref{eq:mpco_matrix_completion_mprt_relaxed}'s lower bound may not actually improve until we apply a disjunction for each permutation of the columns of $\bm{U}$, which is likely computationally prohibitive in practice.
+We alleviate these issues by exploring branching strategies and symmetry-breaking constraints in Section \ref{sec:bb}. \end{remark}

-We obtain our two-term disjunction by constructing a piecewise linear upper approximation of $\Vert \bm{U}^\top \bm{x}\Vert_2^2$ with two pieces (i.e., a single breakpoint).
-Our disjunction separates the previous solution of the relaxation $(\bm{\hat U}, \bm{\hat Y})$ because the upper approximation is tight at $\bm{\hat U}^\top \bm{x}$.
-We can construct tighter approximations by considering multiple breakpoints.
-For example, we can consider the four breakpoints $\{ -1, -|u_0|, +|u_0|, 1 \}$, which yields the following three-piece linear upper approximation:
+\begin{remark} We obtain our $2^k$ disjunction by constructing a piecewise linear upper approximation of $u \in [-1, 1] \mapsto u^2$ with two pieces, i.e., a single breakpoint $u_0$.
+We can construct tighter approximations by considering more pieces/breakpoints.
+For example, with the two breakpoints $\{ -|u_0|, +|u_0|\}$, we obtain the following 3-piece linear approximation